openvswitch/ovs/CONTRIBUTING.md

 The patch should be in the body of the email following the description, separated by a blank line.

-Patches should be in "diff -up" format.
-We recommend that you use Git to produce your patches, in which case you should use the -M -C options to "git diff" (or other Git tools) if your patch renames or copies files.
+Patches should be in `diff -up` format.
+We recommend that you use Git to produce your patches, in which case you should use the `-M -C` options to `git diff` (or other Git tools) if your patch renames or copies files.
 Quilt (http://savannah.nongnu.org/projects/quilt) might be useful if you do not want to use Git.